 There you go!

-As a new mum, it’s completely normal (and expected) to feel “all over the place”.
+As a new mum, it’s completely normal (and expected) to feel “all over the place.”

-Remember it’s all a part of the process and will go away eventually!
+Remember, it’s all part of the process.

 1. Why am I so snappy and irritable during pregnancy?